djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 +-------------+   +-----------+   +-------------+
 ```

-The task was to rewrite and expand the given points into normal human sentences, ensuring each key term appears naturally within the sentence and is bolded.
-Here is the revised and expanded version:

 ### vtkAlgorithm

 I. The class **vtkAlgorithm** serves as the foundational class for all algorithm types in the Visualization Toolkit (VTK), providing a standard structure for implementing various algorithms.